BooleanCat/go-functional/README.md

 A general purpose library offering functional helpers for Golang.

-_*Note: this library requires Go 1.18, which is currently in beta.*_
+_*Note: this library requires Go 1.18, which is currently a release candidate.*_

 ```go
 // Find the first 5 prime numbers